unitsofmeasurement/uom-demos/web/temperature-converter/README.md

 -----------
 **Based on quickstarts to demonstrate Java EE and a few additional technologies from the JBoss stack.**

-This example demonstrates the use of an *EJB 3.1 Stateless Session Bean* and *CDI* to access it via a *JSF*.
+The `temperature-converter` example demonstrates the use of an *EJB 3.1 Stateless Session Bean* (SLSB) and *CDI*, accessed using a *JSF*, converting temperatures via **JSR 385**, deployed to a compatible **Java EE 8** container like Wildfly.
-Deployment occurs via a war archive for deployment to *JBoss Wildfly*.

 These are the steps that occur:

-1. The user interface is a JSF page that asks for a temperature and a scale (Fahrenheit or Celsius).
+1. The user interface is a JSF page that asks for a temperature and a scale (Kelvin or Celsius).
 2. When you click on `Convert`, the temperature string is passed to the TemperatureConverter controller (managed) bean.
 3. The managed bean then invokes the `convert()` method of the injected TemperatureConvertEJB (notice the field annotated with @Inject).
 4. The response from TemperatureConvertEJB is stored in the `temperature` field of the managed bean.